+10. Appendices

+5. Ethics and independence 10.
+Appendices

 Appendix 1: Profiles of our Territory Leadership Team

-Enda McDonagh Managing Partner

-Enda was elected as the Managing Partner of PwC Ireland, succeeding Feargal O'Rourke, with effect from 1 July 2023.
+Enda McDonagh Managing Partner Enda was elected as the Managing Partner of PwC Ireland with effect from 1 July 2023.
 Prior to this, Enda led the firm's Assurance practice.
 Enda has over 25 years' experience as an auditor and business advisor to companies operating in the consumer and industrial products, life science and pharmaceutical sectors.
 This experience includes supporting Irish headquartered global companies as well as multi-national companies with their operations in Ireland.
 He worked in PwC Boston between 2000 and 2003.
+Enda is a Fellow of the Institute of Chartered Accountants in Ireland.
+He joined the firm in 1994 and became a partner in 2006.